 Let's Begin Tombstone Arizona Wild West History In 1857...

 In 1800s Arizona history, the area surrounding Tombstone was well-known for Apache worries.
-Brunckow's silver strike was widely known in mining circles.
-So few risked going into the area.
+Brunckow’s silver strike was notable in mining circles.
+But few risked going into the area.
 Apache bands raided soldier troops, travelers, some other tribes and settlements.

 Few did mining exploration.
 They'd find mineral evidence, then back off because of Apache fears.
 Some met their death.

-This anxiety continued on settlers' minds for quite some time.
-Even so, they eventually came to Tombstone.
+This anxiety continued on settlers’ minds for some time.
+Yet they eventually came to Tombstone.
 The settlement itself provided some protection.

 Tombstone Arizona took a more well-known historic turn when this man arrived at nearby Camp Huachuca.
 Ed Schieffelin shadowed a military crew tracking raiding Apaches.